 Obtaining and administering a guardianship over another person in the State of Texas involves a legal process that requires careful consideration and attention to detail.

-In this post, The Zimmerman Law Firm team will help you understand what guardianship means and how to obtain guardianship in Texas.
-If you have any questions, please contact us online or call (254) 271-2540.
+The Zimmerman Law Firm team will help you understand what guardianship means and how to obtain guardianship in Texas.
+If you have any questions, please contact us online or call (254) 252-3590.

 Types of Guardianship in Texas

-There are two types of guardianship in Texas.
-These are guardianship of the person and guardianship of the estate.
-We will discuss each of these in turn.
+There are two types of guardianships in Texas, guardianship of the person and guardianship of the estate.

 A guardianship of the estate, on the other hand, gives the guardian the authority to manage the ward’s finances and property, including managing the ward’s income, paying bills, and overseeing investments.

-Prospective guardians need to understand that the guardian of an estate is a fiduciary.
-A guardian of an estate has a legal obligation to act in the best interests of that estate.
+Prospective guardians need to understand that the guardian of an estate is a fiduciary meaning that they have a legal obligation to act in the best interests of that estate.

-This means that once appointed, the guardian of the estate must post a bond with the court, as assurance that they will uphold their fiduciary duties.
+Once appointed, a guardian of the estate will also be required to post a bond with the court, as assurance that they will uphold their fiduciary duties.

 Steps to Establishing Guardianship